abhishekchandran/dailyjs/_posts/2012-09-17-encapsulation-breaking.md

 console.log(person._first); // logs "Bob"
 {% endhighlight %}

-This appears all fine and well, but now that we've coupled our code to the Person implementation.
+This appears all fine and well, but now we've coupled our code to the `Person` implementation.
 Any change to the internals -- the category of change encapsulation should protect us against -- could break calling code.

 {% highlight javascript %}
 var Person = function(first, last){